Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 vdrawtext t "2D-TEXT" -2d -pos 0 150 0 -color red
 ~~~~~

-Here is a small example in c++ how to display a custom AIS object in 2d:
+Here is a small example in C++ illustrating how to display a custom AIS object in 2d:
 ~~~~~
 Handle(AIS_InteractiveContext) aContext = ...;
 Handle(AIS_InteractiveObject) anObj =...; // create an AIS object